Murder of the Grimes sisters: Unofficial investigation

-In 2013, a retired West Chicago police officer named Raymond Johnson began a personal investigation into the case.
+In 2013, retired West Chicago police officer Raymond Johnson began a personal investigation into the case.
 Johnson—considered by many to be an expert on this case—had become interested in the Grimes sisters' case in 2010, when he had been researching a book he had been writing about the city's history.
-Having extensively researched the case, Johnson has stated his conviction that the case is still a solvable one, but only with public assistance, and that he believes that the perpetrator of this crime had been a 23-year-old self-confessed child killer named Charles LeRoy Melquist, who had been considered a suspect in the sisters' abduction and murder in 1957.
+Having extensively researched the case, Johnson has stated his conviction that the case is still a solvable one, but only with public assistance, and that the perpetrator was a 23-year-old self-confessed child killer named Charles LeRoy Melquist, who had been considered a suspect in the sisters' abduction and murder in 1957.

 Melquist had been convicted of the September 1958 murder of a 15-year-old girl named Bonnie Leigh Scott, whom he had known prior to her murder, and whose decapitated body had been found two months after her disappearance less than 10 miles from where the Grimes sisters' bodies had been discovered.
-Following the discovery of Scott's body, investigators had noted similarities in this murder and body disposal, and that of the Grimes sisters.
-Nonetheless, Melquist was never questioned as to his potential culpability in the Grimes sisters' murders, as his attorney had forbidden him to be subject to questioning.
+Following the discovery of Scott's body, investigators noted similarities in this murder and body disposal and that of the Grimes sisters.
+Melquist was never questioned as to his potential culpability in the Grimes sisters' murders, as his attorney had forbidden him to be subject to questioning.

 The day after the body of Bonnie Leigh Scott was discovered, Lorretta Grimes received a phone call from an individual who, on this occasion, claimed responsibility for Scott's murder.
 On this occasion, the caller had stated: "I've committed another perfect crime ...
 This is another one those cops won't solve and they're not going [to affix blame onto] Bedwell or Barry Cook."
 (Note: Cook was a criminal incarcerated at the Joliet Correctional Center who had admitted, then denied, his involvement in two murders dating from 1957.)
-Lorretta Grimes would remain adamant until her death this caller had been the same individual who had contacted her in May 1957 and had revealed the deformity upon one of her daughters' feet which had never been released to the press or the public, stating: "I will never forget that voice."
+Lorretta Grimes remained adamant until her death this caller was the same individual who contacted her in May 1957 and revealed the deformity on one of her daughters' feet which had never been released to the press or the public, stating: "I will never forget that voice."

 Charles Melquist was never charged with his alleged involvement in the deaths of the Grimes sisters.
 He died in 2010.